Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 ACH is processed via deferred settlement wherein settlement happens at designated times or on a schedule.
 FedNow will use real-time settlement; this means settlement will happen on a per transaction basis, at nearly the same time as clearing.

 This type of settlement is also called a gross settlement, where FIs clear and settle funds transaction by transaction.
 For ACH, deferred settlement uses netting (or net settlement), which requires aggregating transactions between the same parties to prevent the depletion of reserves.
-Real-time gross settlement (planned for FedNow) is much faster with different implications than deferred net settlement related to liquidity and credit risk.
+Real-time gross settlement (for FedNow) is much faster with different implications than deferred net settlement related to liquidity and credit risk.

 3. Finality vs. Reversibility

 For RFPs, the more robust the data and parameters of the RFP, the less likely errors will be—similar errors in the case of ACH might warrant a reversal.
 If the amount requested in the RFP, for example, is correctly entered by the payee and can’t be edited, mistakes are much less likely.
-For FedNow, “amount due” will be required as a field in all RFPs.
+For FedNow, “amount due” is required as a field in all RFPs.

 Watch Connie Theien, SVP at the Federal Reserve System, lay out the difference between FedNow and other payment rails.